Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 How Javascript is Used to Block Web Scrapers?
 In-Depth Guide

-There's quite a bit of work involved in making a Puppeteer-based web scraper undetectable and efficient.
-The best way to deal with difficult challenges like these is to employ logic separation!
+There's quite a bit of work involved in making Puppeteer web scrapers undetectable and efficient.
+The best way to deal with the difficult challenges is to defer it!

 scrapfly middleware